cytomine/Cytomine-community-edition/README.md

 You must have installed [Docker engine](https://docs.docker.com/engine/install/) and git, and have `root` permissions (sudo in Debian/Ubuntu).

 1. Clone the repository on your computer: `git clone https://github.com/cytomine/Cytomine-community-edition.git`.
-2. Go into the cloned folder: `cd Cytomine-community-edition`
+2. Go into the cloned folder: `cd Cytomine-community-edition`.
 4. Edit the file `cytomine.yml` if you want to change default values (like URLs and/or SMTP setup)
 5. Launch the installer.
 This will create all the folders and files necessary to launch Cytomine with Compose: `sudo docker run -v $(pwd):/install --user "$(id -u):$(id -g)" --rm -it cytomine/installer:latest deploy -s /install`
 6. Launch cytomine: `sudo docker compose up -d`.
 As a side effect, this last command will write in your local `/etc/hosts` file.